doman991/doman_discord.js/README.md

 ### AutoRanks
 The AutoRanks cog manages user roles through reactions to an embed message listing various games, each tied to a unique emoji.
 When a user reacts with a game’s emoji, they receive a role that likely provides notifications for updates about that game; removing the reaction revokes the role.
 The embed updates if it exists or is sent as a new message if it doesn’t.
 For example, reacting with the emoji for Minecraft assigns the Minecraft update notification role.
 This lets users self-manage their notification preferences effortlessly.

+### Movies
+The Movies cog provides a system for managing a movie watchlist with commands like `!movieAdd <name>` to suggest movies, `!movieList` to view all movies, and `!rmovie` to pick a random unwatched movie (cooldown: 7 days post-watch).
+Admins can approve/reject suggestions via reactions in a log channel, mark movies as watched with `!watched <id>`, remove them from random selection with `!removeMovie <id>`, or edit titles with `!editMovie <id> <newTitle>`.
+For example, `!movieAdd Inception` submits "Inception" for approval, and once approved, it’s added to the pool.
+This cog is ideal for collaborative movie night planning.